conservation-decisions/Universal-Adaptive-Management-Solver/README.md

-This folder contains the code of the paper submission id 6699.
+This folder contains the code of the paper A universal 2-staten-action adaptive management solver
 REQUIREMENTS:
 This code is implemented in R and calls external packages.
 Users need to make sure that their version of R is (Vxx) and the packages MDPtoolbox and data.table are installed.
 Our package uses SARSOP (https://github.com/AdaCompNUS/sarsop ).